Is Your Repetitive Stress Injury Work Related?

 How Does the Workers’ Compensation Process Work?

-Companies that are required under state law to carry workers’ compensation coverage have a process for dealing with employee injuries and illnesses.
-When you find that your pain is related to the performance of your regular job duties, you have the right to file a claim for benefits.
+Companies mandated by state law to provide workers’ compensation coverage have procedures in place to handle work-related injuries and illnesses.
+If you realize your pain stems from performing your regular job duties, you’re entitled to file a claim for benefits.

 Seek Medical Help